ViGeng/imasleep/README.md

 # networked-touches

-- Share multitouch data between exactly two players
+- Share multitouch data between exactly two players.
+- This app has only one "room"; to support more two-person rooms, consider [this app](https://glitch.com/edit/#!/sensors-rooms).
+- To support more than two players, consider [this app](https://glitch.com/edit/#!/sensors-chorus).

 ### public/sketch.js